tbensky/PhysicsLabs/README.md

 #### Precessional motion
 * In folder `SpinPrecess` data comes in video pairs:
-	* `spinXX.mov` is a SLOMO (240 fps) shot to determine to ball's spin speed.
+	* `spinXX.mov` is a SLOMO (240 fps) video to determine to ball's spin speed.
-	* `precXX.mov` is the ball subsequently precessing in the magnetic field (be sure to read current from analog meter).
+	* `precXX.mov` is the ball subsequently precessing (due to spinXX's spin speed) in the magnetic field (be sure to read current from analog meter).
 * Use [Tracker](https://physlets.org/tracker/) to find spin speed the ball.
 	* Open spinXX.mov into Tracker.
 	* Be sure to set in "Clip Settings" (little film-strip icon in toolbar) to 240 fps or 1/240=0.004167 s per frame.